Unraveling the graph structure of tabular data through Bayesian and spectral analysis: Case study: PeNSE

 \subsection{Hierarchical categorization of the features}

-Community detection is generally a hard problem and this difficulty stems, in part, from the the absence of a clear and common definition of what a community is~\cite{peixotoHierarchicalBlockStructures2014}.
+Community detection is generally a hard problem and this difficulty stems, in part, from the absence of a clear and common definition of what a community is~\cite{peixotoHierarchicalBlockStructures2014}.
 The nSBM approach attempts to mitigate this issue by proposing a statistically principled approach to identify the modular structures.
+In this work we used the graph-tool\footnote{https://graph-tool.skewed.de/} implementation of nSBM\cite{peixotoNonparametricBayesianInference2017, sbmNsbm2020}.
 We show in~\figref{figPENSESBM} the circular visualization of the filtered interpretability graph of the features in the PeNSE survey provided by nSBM.
 The directed graph with gray vertices and edges represents the hierarchical structure of the communities of the questions.
 The vertices are positioned according to the modular structure of the graph and the color of the edges and of the nodes represents the class to which each question belongs in the survey.
 Such classes were originally defined by the designers of the survey.
 Thus, communities of vertices with the same color mean a correspondence between the modular structure predicted by the method and the qualitatively classification of the questions in the questionnaire.

 This hierarchical circular visualization in~\figref{figPENSESBM} allows different types of analyses, but two are of particular interest regarding the analysis of the survey.
 The first relates to the positioning and grouping of the vertices and their correspondence with the divisions proposed in the survey.
 The second has to do with the connections among the areas, i.e., the existence of dominant areas to which a group of features may connect to.